 More serious problems are rare.
 They include damage to the opening of the urethra, heavy bleeding that requires stitches, severe infection, and scarring.

 Circumcisions usually are done by a doctor such as a pediatrician or urologist.
 Circumcisions performed for religious reasons are sometimes done by others trained in the procedure.
 For your baby's safety, be sure the person is well trained, uses sterile techniques, and knows how to manage your baby's pain during and after the surgery.

 Health Tools help you make wise health decisions or take action to improve your health.

 Circumcision is usually done by a doctor at a clinic, in the hospital, or at an outpatient surgery centre.
 During the procedure:

-If gauze was used, it will probably come off when your baby urinates.
-Follow your doctor's directions about whether to put clean gauze on your baby's penis or to leave gauze off.
+After circumcision, your baby's penis may look red and swollen.
+It may have petroleum jelly and gauze on it.
+The gauze will likely come off when your baby urinates.
+Follow your doctor's directions about whether to put clean gauze back on your baby's penis or to leave the gauze off.
 If you need to remove gauze from the penis, use warm water to soak the gauze and gently loosen it.